 Surely, it became an instant hit with my family members and then with my friends.
 I even went as far as making sea-weed, the most favoured Chinese side dish.
-In fact, in place of real sea-weed, which is hard to find, I used Savoury cabbage (Curly cabbage).
-Aha !!!
-Now that’s interesting isn’t it?
-Well, the taste is same and I even happened to wonder whether in Chinatown, they too serve us cabbage !!
+In fact, in place of real sea-weed, which is hard to find, I deep-fried savoury cabbage!
+Well, it tasted very satisfyingly crunchy and flavourful!

 - Place 300g of plain flour in a bowl and make a well in the middle.
 Now, pour 1/2 cup of boiling water into the well, cover the bowl and let it rest for 5 min.